REEF by the Sea Celebration - La Jolla, CA

 Planned Program

-Happy Hour - For those who are in town Thursday night, we invite you to join us for happy hour at Bareback Grill in Pacific Beach.
-Happy Hour is from 3-6pm; we'll be there about 4:30.
+Happy Hour - For those who are in town Thursday night, we invite you to join us for happy hour at a local restaurant in La Jolla/Pacific Beach.
+We'll post details of the location and timing closer to the event.

 There are many activities you can do on Friday before joining us for backyard tacos for dinner, and in the mornings on Saturday and Sunday.
 See the Seaside Activities section below for more information.
-We have organized a tour on the Scripps campus for those who are interested:
+We will be organizing a tour on the Scripps Oceanography campus for those who are interested.
+Details to be posted soon.

 12:00 - 4:00 pm - REEF Making a Difference: Overview of our recent conservation successes